agoose77/phd-thesis/content/2603-response-estimation.md

 plt.ylabel("Amplitude");
 ```

-Given such a sample, an initial estimate of the response function $F^{(1)}$ can be used to fit each waveform with the convolution of a Gaussian function:
+Given such a sample, an initial estimate of the response function, $F^{(1)}$, can be used to fit each waveform with the convolution of a Gaussian function:

 :::{math}
 :label: iterative-estimate